 These LEGO-shaped storage bins are stackable, just like their beloved toys.
 And, beyond looking Honey-I-Shrunk-the-Kids-caliber awesome in any room, there’s no confusion about what should go in them, making it easy for kids to tackle cleanup.
 (More so than those plastic bins that just get filled with anything and everything that will fit in them.)

-8. Kid Toy Storage Bench
+8. Mack & Milo Thure Kid Toy Storage Bench

 This organizer is really a three-for-one deal: It combines a coat rack, storage cubbies and a bench seat in one compact piece of furniture.
 If you don’t like the visual clutter of cram-packed shelves, you can always stick woven or cloth bins in the cubbies.

-9. Rolling Toy Chest
+9. ClosetMaid KidSpace Rolling Toy Chest

 For big, bulky toys, you can’t beat a classic toy chest.
 This modern style fits with almost any kind of décor, and kids will love the fact that they can wheel it wherever they want to play.
 The one downside of this style?
-It can become an abyss where toys disappear, only to be drudged up when you can’t fit another thing inside.
+It can become an abyss where toys disappear, only to be dredged up when you can’t fit another thing inside.

 10. Garage Storage Display Case

 If your kid’s got a serious car collection, this is the ultimate way to show it off.
-Etsy seller toyboxaddicted customizes the multi-tier organizer with your child’s name across the top, and the whole thing can store up to 50 toy cars of varying sizes.
+This Etsy seller customizes the multi-tier organizer with your child’s name across the top, and the whole thing can store up to 50 toy cars of varying sizes.
 It also features two ramps that kids can drive their cars up and down on, making the organizer double as a toy itself.

-11. Hanging Storage Organizer
+11. Honeyera Hanging Storage Organizer

-12. Delta Children Easel with Storage
+12. Delta Children Easel With Storage

 Art easels can often take up a ton of precious square footage, but this one stands out for its two storage bins underneath, which can hold all kinds of craft supplies.
 Plus, the easel itself features a paper roll on top and a dry erase board underneath, making it useful for a variety of creative projects.

-13. Toy Storage Basket and Play Mat
+13. Creative QT Toy Storage Basket And Play Mat

 This may not be the chicest basket you’ve ever seen, but you’ve got to admit, it’s pretty ingenious.
 Unfurl the play mat from the basket and spread it out, then pour all of the toys right onto the mat.
 When playtime’s over, you simply tighten the drawstrings on the play mat and everything is tucked back into the basket.
 Easy as that.

-14. Winter Bohemian Wool Basket
+14. Pottery Barn Winter Bohemian Wool Basket

 At some point, kids’ toys often encroach into the living room, den and just about every other communal space.
 If you want to keep some toys close at hand—without turning the room into a primary-colored playland—these boho baskets are the way to go.
 The texture and pattern are luxe, and they’re just sturdy enough to hold all kinds of toys without flopping over.
 Oh, and when your kids outgrow their toys, you can use them to hold throw blankets and pillows.

-15. RiverRidge Kids Three-Shelf Corner Cabinet
+15. RiverRidge Kids Three-shelf Corner Cabinet

 Behold, another oft-underutilized spot in kids’ rooms: the corners.
 This three-shelf cubby system puts that neglected nook to good use.
 It features six cubbies, which you can fill with bins to keep small toys contained, and three angled shelves for displaying prized possessions (like that third-place karate trophy…or algae-covered rock unearthed during your last family vacation).